#

 }

-In case of UniStore nodes, commit RPC is used for confirming done changes and storing them into PostgreSQL DBMS.
-As it was explained in the previous section, commit operation causes storing of UniStore node configuration and transaction-log in the DBMS, operation doesn't touch any network device.
+For UniStore nodes, the commit RPC is used to confirm the changes that have been made and to store them in the PostgreSQL DBMS.
+As described in the previous section, the commit operation stores the UniStore node configuration and transaction log in the DBMS and does not touch network devices.

 curl --location --request POST 'http://localhost:8181/rests/operations/uniconfig-manager:commit' \